Causes of the First Intifada: Recession of the Palestinian economy

+Stalled development of the Palestinian economy

 Jacob Høigilt of the Fafo Foundation has described the economic situation that emerged in Palestine by the 1980s as a result of the Israeli occupation as "economic depression and blocked industrialization."
 According to Leila Farsakh of the University of Massachusetts Boston, the period between 1967 and 1990 "witnessed the West Bank and Gaza's economic integration into Israel through trade and labour flows.
 Some 35 to 40 percent of the employed Palestinian labour force worked in Israel during this period, largely contributing to the doubling of Palestinian per capita income but also to the gradual shrinking of major economic sectors (agriculture, industry, and services), which were not able to grow viably and in response to Palestinian rather than Israeli demand and supply.
 This is when Palestinian economic growth was primarily described as 'stalled,' that is, below capacity, or skewed, meaning that growth was tied to Israeli demand and labour exports rather than to domestic demand and employment."
 American journalist Robert Zelnick wrote in January 1988 that the occupied territories, "by textbook definition of the term, have become Israeli economic colonies."

-According to Ilan Pappé, Israeli companies "dumped their products on the territories, undercutting local factories and producers.
+According to Israeli historian Ilan Pappé, Israeli companies "dumped their products on the territories, undercutting local factories and producers.
 This was accompanied by an aggressive marketing campaign of Hebraizing signposts, public spaces and individual consciousness...
 The realization of the economic price paid by dependence on the occupiers’ market was visible in additional ways.
 It was seen by the Palestinian workers comparing their wages with those of their Jewish colleagues (they were paid half as much).
 It was also painfully evident to independent professionals who had to pay taxes at a rate bureaucrats are free to impose on an occupied population.
 It was obvious to entrepreneurs who had to go through a humiliating and degrading process of pleading for concessions and subcontracts.
 Finally, it was driven home to thousands of villagers who were forced to leave their farms."
 Sergio Catignani of the University of Sussex has written that "the strangling bureaucracy that developed in the territories compounded the effects of Palestinian dependency," adding that Israeli goods enjoyed high levels of protection in the occupied territories, that Palestinians had to pay an effective "occupation tax," and that the relationships between the broader Palestinian people and those Palestinian notables who were willing to act as intermediaries with the Israeli government had collapsed by the early 1980s.
+Don Peretz of Binghamton University has noted that Palestinian integretation into the Israeli economy since 1967 "was responsible to a large extent for the spate of new homes, household goods, automobiles and other consumer items that spread throughout the territories," but "while the territories were flooded with imports from Israel, little if any industrial development took place."